aravindvaddi/avaddi/content/projects.md

 A restaurant finder to help you find restaurants based on cuisine and location in realtime.
 Built using NextJS with code written in React.
 I used Zomato API to source restaurant data and Google Maps API to show the restaurants on the map.
 Deployed to Vercel using Continuous Deployment.

 <a href="https://stit-frontend-challenge.aravindvaddi.vercel.app/" target="_blank">Deployment</a> <br> **Note:** Requires location to show restaurants.
 Location data isn't stored.
-Defaults to New York City when location isn't accisible.
+Defaults to New York City when location isn't accessible.

 ## **Security**